jiten14/jitoneaipro-docs/README.md

 ## How to Buy

 Ready to integrate AI into your Laravel workflows?
-Simply click the **Buy for $49** (The updated price is $19, as reflected on the checkout page) button at the top of [this page](https://filamentphp.com/plugins/jitendriya-tripathy-jitoneai-pro) — you’ll be redirected to our secure LemonSqueezy checkout.
+Simply click the **Buy for $49** button at the top of [this page](https://filamentphp.com/plugins/jitendriya-tripathy-jitoneai-pro) — you’ll be redirected to our secure LemonSqueezy checkout.
 Once your one-time payment is completed, you’ll instantly receive the downloadable ZIP package via email.
 From there, follow the "How to Use" section to install and activate JitoneAi Pro in your project.
 It’s fast, simple, and powerful.

+### Limited-Time Offer:

+For a short time, you can get 20% off your purchase by using the coupon code **SAVEPRO** at checkout.
+This offer is only available for a limited period.

 ## Support